pippinbarr/cart253-2018/modules/core-variables/core-variables.md

 ???

 - Note how variable names are important?
-- Processing doesn't care that you're positioning a rectangle with its top-left corner at coordinates (`meaningOfLife`,`meaningOfLife`)
+- p5 doesn't care that you're positioning a rectangle with its top-left corner at coordinates (`meaningOfLife`,`meaningOfLife`)
 - But anyone reading your code would find it rather confusing!

 ---